Korilakkuma/XSound/README.md

 $ source ./emsdk_env.sh
 $ cd /${path}/XSound

-# if error occurred, execute `softwareupdate --install-rosetta`, then retry (in case of using macOS)
+# If error occurred, execute `softwareupdate --install-rosetta`, then retry (in case of using macOS)
 ```

 ## API Documentation